pyrun-cloud/hello-pyrun-ai/README.md

 copilot
 ```

 This command initializes the GitHub Copilot CLI with full awareness of your AWS account.
-From this single interface, you can immediately start interacting with your cloud resources.
+From this single interface, you can immediately start interacting with your cloud resources (Lambda, EC2, S3, ...).

 ## 🛠️ Capabilities